All Episodes

 There's a new article on the Millennium Group homepage that discusses that issue.

-And the second thing is, I was invited and then disinvited to a conference that was held over in the Canary Islands by the European Space Agency, which was subsequently taken over by NASA.
+And the second thing is I was invited and then disinvited to a conference that was held over in the Canary Islands by the European Space Agency, which was subsequently taken over by NASA.

-NASA people were the primary speakers as opposed to Europeans, and one of the topics on the list of topics there was the companion.
+And one of the topics on the list of topics there was the companion.

-I mean, it was a topic after the Hobart concert.
+I mean, it was a topic conference.

-In other words, they just lied massively.
+Because in other words, they just lied massively.

 What was their purpose to drive people crazy?

-That name that just passed by, was Neff?
+The just passed by, was Neff N-E-F-F?

 Yeah.